-Analysis of stem-cell associated genes in breast cancer as biomarkers and predictors of cancer malignancy – Dr Adrienne Edkins
+Analysis of stem-cell associated genes in breast cancer as biomarkers and predictors of cancer malignancy – Prof Adrienne Edkins

 Prof Adrienne Edkins